raitonoberu/sptlrx/README.md

 player: spotify
 # Host of lyrics API to be used in case the cookie is not provided.
 host: lyricsapi.vercel.app
+# Whether to ignore errors instead of showing them.
+ignoreErrors: true
 # Interval of the internal timer.
 Determines how often the terminal will be updated.
 timerInterval: 200
 # Interval for checking the position.
 Doesn't really affect the precision.